 - Turn off the heat and add a small amount of sugar if desired.

-- For the French Press method: Pour the hot milk into your French press and repeatably depress the plunger until your desired milk foam texture is reached.
+- The French Press milk frothing method: Pour the hot milk into your French press and repeatably depress the plunger until your desired milk foam texture is reached.
 Be careful with filling the French press too full with milk or pumping too vigorously.
 In both scenarios, hot milk is likely to shoot out of the French press.
 This method can make an extremely frothy milk which may be too stiff for this style of beverage.
 Moderate to light frothing would be more appropriate for Kaapi.

 - Divide your coffee decoction between two glasses and add you foamy milk to the top.